Starting a tenancy

 - notify the landlord of any repairs or maintenance needed as soon as possible

-- paying council rates and taxes
+- pay council rates and taxes, including water sewerage charges

 Forms and fact sheets for starting a tenancy

-- the information brochure - must be given to the tenant at the start of a lease agreement.
+- The information brochure - must be given to the tenant at the start of a lease agreement.
 It sets out the general rights and responsibilities of both landlord and tenant.

 - A copy of the signed lease agreement must be given to the tenant within 21 days of signing